Approximation Power of Deep Neural Networks: an explanatory mathematical survey: The power of depth

-\end{proposition} \begin{proof} We first generate $T^{\circ m}(x)$ as discussed in the proof of Proposition \ref{chap3_prop2} (i), displayed in blue and red in Figure \ref{fig:sum_compos}.
 We add a collation channel and modify the input weights (displayed in green) of every $i$-th output collation neuron so that it produces $a_i \, T^{\circ i}(x)$.
 The source channel is not needed in this case.
 Nevertheless, we include it in case we need to add another function of $x$ to $\Phi$ later on.
+The proof is complete. \end{proof}